KingMahmud/AntiFrida_Bypass/README.md

 # AntiFrida_Bypass

-Generic Script To Bypass Some AntiFrida Checks
+Generic script to vypass some frida checks(anti frida)

-Please Star or Fork it if you use it -> it give confidence that community likes it
+Please star or fork it if you use it -> it will give me confidence that the community likes it

-Feel Free to send more Bypass as a PR or Improve it.
+Feel free to send more bypasses as a PR or improve it.

-Note - It won't support for Bypassing Frida Checks with Direct Syscalls yet
+PS : It won't support for bypassing frida checks with direct syscalls yet

 Roadmap -
-1. Add Syscall Check Bypass
+1. Add syscall check bypass
-2. Add More Frida Strings
+2. Add more frida strings
-3. Add More Method which Might check Frida Presence
+3. Add more method which might check frida's presence
-4. something you guys can suggest me
+4. Something you guys can suggest me